 - Should I be aware of any religious, political or cultural preferences?

-If you hear back from the family that they've found someone else, don't panic.
-More often than not, their decision was not personal — it just means that the situation wasn't the best fit for them at the time.
+If you hear back from the day care owner that they’ve found someone else, don’t panic.
+More often than not, their decision was not personal — it just means that someone else was a better fit for them at the time.
 The good news is that, in the meantime, you’ve kept yourself on the market by continuing to apply for jobs.
 Keep applying; you’ll find the right day care job in due time.